 4.1.4 The candidate changes research topic without written approval from Data61.

-4.1.5 Data61 PhD Scholarship holder receives a secondary award of a value greater than 75% of the Data61 PhD scholarship rate.
-In this instance, the Data61 PhD scholarship will be suspended for the duration of the secondary scholarship.
-The Data61 Supplementary Scholarship may continue to be held.
+4.1.5 Data61 PhD Scholarship holder receives a secondary award of a value greater than 75% of the Data61 PhD Scholarship rate.
+In this instance, the Data61 PhD Scholarship will be suspended for the duration of the secondary scholarship.
+The Data61 Top-up Scholarship may continue to be held.

 4.1.6 The candidate downgrades their enrolment from a PhD degree to Master of Philosophy degree, except in the circumstances described in Section 1.7 “Conversion of Degrees”.